Welcome to the Online Meeting Group

 The Mid-Atlantic Chapter of the American Society of Home Inspectors sponsors the Online Meeting Group.
 It is constituted under the Meeting Group (MG) provision of the ASHI Policy Manual.

 Why should I join?

 Chapter participation is an important part of ASHI membership.
 Many members, however, for one reason or another, do not belong to a chapter.
-Virtual ASHI creates opportunities for unaffiliated ASHI members to realize the benefits of chapter participation--continuing education, council representation, mentoring and comradery.
+The OMG creates opportunities for unaffiliated ASHI members to realize the benefits of chapter participation--continuing education, council representation, mentoring and comradery.